wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Watchdog and epoch reporting has been added to the command scheduler.
 This will let teams know exactly which command or subsystem is responsible for a loop overrun if one occurs.

 - A ``withName()`` command decorator has been added for Java teams.
-This lets teams set the name of a particular command using the :ref:`decorator pattern <docs/software/commandbased/convenience-features:Command Decorator Methods>`.
+This lets teams set the name of a particular command using the :ref:`decorator pattern <docs/software/commandbased/convenience-features:withName (Java only)>`.

 - Added a ``NetworkButton`` class, allowing users to use a boolean ``NetworkTableEntry`` as a button to trigger commands.